siderishub/Mlops-group-60/reports/README.md

 >
 > Answer:

 We did include branches in some cases.
 For example we used branches when working on specific features that we were unsure about including at the time of workin on it, so we could avoid dealing with any merging issues, during our work on the feature.
-We did not include pull requests when merging our work to the main branch since a lot of the work was done while working in a group setting, which made it possible to review and talk about our changes in person.
+We did not use pull requests that frequently when merging our work to the main branch since a lot of the work was done while working in a group setting, which made it possible to review and talk about our changes in person.
 Additionally, we worked with pull requests since we implemented a dependabot that issued pull requests for use-cases like python library versioning.

 ### Question 10